 Job Description: Contract Administrator is responsible for supporting the on-site administrators follow all time lines in contract.
 Reports to district any obstructions of plan that could stop school from moving to a school grade of C or better.
 Invoices district according to contract and works with district turn around office in any needs that may arise.
+Contract Administrator will not be on-site, unless requested.
+Contract Administrator will work 2 days a month on management of team.

-Contract Administrator for Gregory Drive and George Washington Carver will be Trevor Tucker.
+Contract Administrator for George Washington Carver will be Trevor Tucker.